hrosicka/WordDetective/README.md

 ### 📖 Preview Data
 - Explore and manage the database from the "Preview Data" section.

+### 🏆 View Leaderboard
+- Check how you rank among other players by visiting the Leaderboard.

 ### 🌗 Toggle Dark Mode
 - Use the toggle button to switch between light and dark themes.